 – Others, perhaps stoked by too many horror films, worry that chimera research might produce half-human monsters.

 – The U.S. National Institutes of Health decided in 2009 not to fund programs in which researchers introduce human cells into animal embryos, due to “ethical and animal welfare concerns.”
-Although NIH stated in August 2016 that they expect to lift their ban, thus far that has not happened.
+NIH stated in August 2016 that they expected to lift their ban; as of 2021 that seemed not to have happened.
 (The Salk study described above did not use any federal funding.)

 – The ethical concerns focus on the possibility that human cells might boost the intelligence of animal brains, or that human cells might develop into sperm or eggs within the animal.
 The Salk researchers avoided this possibility by destroying the pig embryos long before they reached maturity.

 Implications of Ethical Concerns

 In future work researchers will probably employ human cells engineered so that they cannot contribute to the host animal’s brain or reproductive system.
 Whether such steps are sufficient to pacify ethicists remains to be seen.